Single parents raising happy, healthy children

 - have support from family and friends.

 Children can be frightened by the strong emotions that go along with separation.
-If you’re a single parent experiencing separation, it’s good to tell your child that both parents love him and that the separation isn’t his fault.
+If you’re a single parent experiencing separation, it’s good to tell your child that both parents love them and that the separation isn’t your child's fault.

 Building positive relationships with children when you’re a single parent